rezonant/rezone/README.md

 ### Couldn't I use it for implementing a snazzy unhandled promise rejection feature?

-No. As the implementor of a Promise library you have control over the execution of the function passed to `.then()`.
+No. As the implementor of a Promise library you have complete control over the execution of the callbacks passed to `.then()` and `.catch()`.

-For instance:
+For instance, pseudo-code for a Promise implementation might resemble:
 ```
 class Promise {
     // ...